 On light entertainment, there is little time for TV, but I am a huge Columbo and Inspector Morse repeat-offender groupie.
 I enjoy good thrillers (Call of Duty, Broadchurch), comedies (Frasier, W1A, Grace & Frankie, Modern Family) and any drama which deep dives into human relationships (This Is Us, In Treatment).
-TV-lite of choice: Portrait/Landscape Artist of the Year, Strictly Come Dancing, Great British Bake Off, Masterchef.
+TV-lite of choice: Portrait/Landscape Artist of the Year, Strictly Come Dancing, Great British Bake Off, Masterchef, Project Runway.
 Some favourite books: Great Expectations, The Emperor of Ocean Park, The Glass Castle.
 Movies: The Bridges of Madison County, How Stella Got Her Groove Back, To Sir With Love, The Colour Purple, The Talented Mr Ripley, Birdcage, Sunset Boulevard.
-Authors: Maya Angelou, Toni Morrison, James Baldwin, Oscar Wilde, Dorothy Whipple, David Sedaris.
+Writers: Maya Angelou, Toni Morrison, James Baldwin, Oscar Wilde, Dorothy Whipple, David Sedaris, Anne Lamott.
 Some recording artists: Luther Vandross, Aretha Franklin, Gregory Porter, Roy Ayres, Fleetwood Mac.
 In the Oldies But Goodies category?
 Anything with Bette Davis in it.

 This condensed list may mislead you to believe I am one of those admiral people who can whittle down a lifetime of cultural choices into a core few.
 I am not.
 My real list is 500 items long… in each category.